datalad-handbook/book/docs/basics/101-133-containersrun.rst

    on any machine, though, not necessarily the one that is later supposed to actually run the analysis, e.g., your own laptop versus a compute cluster.

-The :command:`datalad containers-add` command takes an arbitrary name to give to the container, and a path or url to a container Image:
+The :dlcmd:`containers-add` command takes an arbitrary name to give to the container, and a path or url to a container Image:

 .. runrecord:: _examples/DL-101-133-101